hanney94/First-Project/README.md

 </ul>
 <h3> about.html </h3>
 <ul>
-<li> A page that advises the user of some of my personal life, my work experience and my education.</li>
+<li> A page that advises the user of some of my personal life, my work experience and an Image</li>
 </ul>
 <h3> contact.html </h3>
 <ul>